AriFordsham/GHCWiki/building/quick-start.md

 Unless you want to build the latest development version of GHC, [checkout a stable release](building/quick-start#).

-Next, make sure to [install the necessary tools](building/preparation).
-For Windows users, all the commands below must be executed in the MinGW shell, not Command Prompt or PowerShell.

 Optionally, you can customize your build by creating the file `mk/build.mk` using `mk/build.mk.sample` as a template and e.g. removing the comment marker \# on the line "BuildFlavour = devel2".